 The tax return is necessary to balance out your "prepaid" tax with other financial aspects such as:

-› tax deductions such as study or healthcare costs
+- Tax deductions such as studies or healthcare costs.

 The time period for submitting your annual income tax return is from March 1 to April 30, unless you or your accountant request an extension (uitstel aangifte).
 You can do this via the BelastingTelefoon or the Belastingdienst website (you'll need your DigiD).
 If you do not submit your tax return or request an extension before May 1 then you can be fined.

 Income on the Dutch tax return in the Netherlands is divided into three categories: Box 1, Box 2 or Box 3 (named after the tick boxes on the form).
 Each box applies to different kinds of income and has a different tax rate.
 Here is an overview of the box categories and their different income sources: